 The topic of measurement in 3rd grade is an opportunity for such great, hands-on, real-world learning!
 Students move from an understanding of measuring length in metric and linear units in 2nd grade to telling and measuring intervals of time, measuring perimeter and area, and measuring weight and volume.
-This robust unit of study accesses students’ experiences and provides project-like exploration of these topics on a deep level.
+This robust unit (part of the 3rd Grade Guided Math Curriculum) of study accesses students’ experiences and provides project-like exploration of these topics on a deep level.
 Far beyond simply teaching grade-level skills, this content encourages critical thinking and active problem solving to engage students in their own learning process.

 - Mini-Unit 1: Telling Time